Do’s and Don’ts of a Cash-Out Mortgage Refinance

-There are a lot of Do’s and Don’ts of a Cash Out Mortgage Refinance and you like Millions of homeowners may be wondering if it’s time to take advantage of your growing equity to improve life with a Refinance.
+There is a lot of Do’s and Don’ts of a Cash-Out Mortgage Refinance.
+You like Millions of homeowners may be wondering if it’s time to take advantage of your growing equity to improve life with a Refinance.

-I’ve helped hundreds of clients over the years with mortgage refinances and when done properly a Cash Out Refi can really be a game changer but when done poorly it has the potential to set families up for major disaster.
-I’ve identified some Do’s and Don’ts to be aware of when deciding if a Cash Out Mortgage Refinance is the right thing to do.
+I’ve helped hundreds of clients over the years with mortgage refinances.
+When done properly a Cash-Out Refi can really be a game-changer but when done poorly it has the potential to set families up for major disaster.
+I’ve identified some Do’s and Don’ts to be aware of when deciding if a Cash-Out Mortgage Refinance is the right thing to do.

-In my mind the key to using a Cash Out Mortgage Refinance effectively isn’t so much about the Interest Rate, Home values or amount of cash back.
-It’s more about the why you’re considering getting Cash Out and how it benefits you long-term.
+In my mind, the key to using a Cash-Out Mortgage Refinance effectively isn’t so much about the Interest Rate, Home values, or amount of cashback.
+It’s more about why you’re considering getting Cash Out and how it benefits you long-term.

-For example, using the equity in your home to consolidate debts and save $1500 a month in debt payments could be a great thing to allow you to start saving more for retirement.
-Using the equity in your home to buy a new boat and a flat screen TV could be putting you at risk.
+For example, using the equity in your home to consolidate debts and save $1500 a month in debt payments could be a great thing.
+This will allow you to start saving more for retirement.
+But using the equity in your home to buy a new boat and a flat-screen TV could be putting you at risk.

-- Consolidating High Rate Debts – If your raising your Mortgage Interest rate a Refinance might still be a great idea if you’re consolidating other high payment and high rate loans.
-For example raising your mortgage rate from 4% to 4.5% could make sense if you’re paying off other debts with rates above 10%.
-The goal long-term is for you to pay less interest and keep more of your own money and this strategy could help you do that.
+- Consolidating High Rate Debts – If you’re raising your Mortgage Interest rate a Refinance might still be a great idea if you’re consolidating other high payment and high rate loans.
+For example, raising your mortgage rate from 4% to 4.5% could make sense if you’re paying off other debts with rates above 10%.
+The goal long-term is for you to pay less interest and keep more of your own money.
+This strategy could help you do that.

-- Home Remodel – Home Remodels can be a good reason to take cash out but make sure you’re making improvements that will either make this a home you’ll love for many decades or that will add real value to the home.
-Often I have clients who will invest $50,000 in upgrades to the home only to be devastated to find the upgrades only increased the home’s real value by $20,000 when they go to sell a couple years later.
+- Home Remodel – Home Remodels can be a good reason to take cash out.
+But make sure you’re making improvements that will either make this a home you’ll love for many decades or that will add real value to the home.
+Often I have clients who will invest $50,000 in upgrades to the home.
+Only to be devastated to find the upgrades increased the home’s real value by $20,000 when they go to sell a couple of years later.

 Current Interest Rates